 Occupational Therapy Assistant

-This Associate of Applied Science degree is awarded by Linn-Benton Community College with RCC offering program prerequisites, general education classes and related coursework.
+A maximum of six students will move through the OTA Fall 2014 program.
+The curriculum includes classroom, lab and fieldwork.
+An Associate of Applied Science degree is awarded by Linn-Benton Community College with RCC offering program prerequisites, general education classes and related coursework.
+The program can be completed while living in the Rogue Valley.
+NOTE: Students will be expected to travel two to four times per term to LBCC.
 Financial aid may be available through LBCC.

 This project was funded $3,000,000 (100% of its total cost) from a grant awarded under the Trade Adjustment Assistance Community College and Career Training Grants, as implemented by the U.S. Department of Labor’s Employment and Training Administration.
 Rogue Community College is an equal opportunity employer/program.
 Auxiliary aids and services, alternate form and language services are available to individuals with disabilities and limited English proficiency free of cost upon request.